gwaerondor/basic_erlang_2_exercise/README.md

 A solution proposal is included in proposal.erl
 Don't copy it!

+### Level Up!
+If you want to, you can try to add the following challenge to the exercise:

+While the ping-pong program is running, update the code *without interrupting it* so that the ping and pong messages are changed.

+For example, instead of printing "Received ping", you can print "Received ping v2"

+Remember to use fully qualified function calls to call new code.

 ## Credits
 Credits for the initial versions of the presentation and the exercise with its solution goes to Gianfranco Alongi, https://github.com/Gianfrancoalongi